 What is the Deal with The Presence of Mind?

 So what’s the deal with the presence of mind that I am spending a whole blog post ranting and raving about?

 Because, as you can see in the youtube video, it could cost you your life.
 If you are a samurai in feudal Japan and you have no presence of mind, you may very well end up being cut into two by your opponent.

 It happened to me on numerous occasions during kendo (Japanese fencing) practice where a split second distraction resulted in the bamboo sword of my opponent landing hard on my head.
 Ouch!
 Just for trying to recall if I had wind up my car window in the parking lot (or not).

 The existence of digital gadgets, social media and internet 24/7 is making it increasingly difficult to cultivate the presence of mind.
 Seems like everyone who is hooked on a smartphone is now suffering from Attention Deficit Disorder (ADD).

 How Does One Attain Presence of Mind?

-The following story serve as a good example of presence of mind in our day to day living:
+The following story serves as a good example of the presence of mind in our day to day living: